-- Combine flour, sugar, pudding mix, baking powder, salt, butter, and vegetable oil in a mixing bowl, and mix at medium speed until everything is thoroughly combined and the mixture is sandy looking.
+- Combine flour, sugar, baking powder, salt, butter, and vegetable oil in a mixing bowl, and mix at medium speed until everything is thoroughly combined.

 - Add in the milk, then eggs one at a time, beating mixture between each addition.
 Scrape the bowl thoroughly, and beat briefly to recombine.